What is an Ethical Treatment Center and How Can I Find One?

 A recovery center that is worth your time and money is never going to pester you or seek you out online to get you to join them.
 The client must come to their own decision with the information that is available.
 Beware of other ‘recovering addicts’ being overly pushy about you joining a specific center.
 They could actually be employed by the unethical center and be paid for this.

-If they are doing things like cyber-stalking, social media bombardment and in-person solicitation outside of other facilities, you can be sure that it is a bad idea to go there.
+If they are doing things like cyber-stalking, social media bombardment, and in-person solicitation outside of other facilities, you can be sure that it is a bad idea to go there.
 You should never feel pressured or uncomfortable when you’re trying to get clean.
 A real center will be warm and have a nice atmosphere, and you’ll feel good and sure that you want to go there for your treatment.

 Make Google Your Best Friend

 Before making a major decision such as where to receive your treatment, you should make Google your best friend.
-Do not commit to a program before looking for genuine, positive feedback.
+Do not commit to a program before looking for the genuine, positive feedback.
 You should be able to find this on a number of third-party sites to gauge whether the facility is a good one or not.
 Yelp is a good site to check out.
 If you struggle to find good reviews or things seem a little bit too good to be true and you’re not sure what you find is genuine, it’s best to steer clear or get a second opinion from somebody you trust.

 Although poorly run facilities are almost always an exception, you still need to be on your guard if you’re in recovery or wish to be.
 This is a tough time in your life, but recovery will always be worth it.
 Doing your due diligence and knowing what to look for in both ethical and unethical centers will help you to make the best decision for your future.

 If you’re searching for treatment alone, consider recruiting somebody who genuinely cares for you to help you do research and find the right place.
 They may be able to notice things that you do not.
-You may also want to compare the benefits and highlights of various programs so you know which will help you most based on your needs.
+You may also want to compare the benefits and highlights of various treatment options so you know which will help you most based on your needs.

 For instance, having a doctor on site 40+ hours weekly as well as 24/7 nursing will be a huge help on your road to recovery.
 Here at Opus Treatment, our caring staff is always available and our MD is actively working with patients more than 40 hours per week.
 Transparency within a center is also key, and a center should always be truly client-focused and individualized.
-Our IMS Detox and Residential programs have helped many men overcome a past of drug addiction.
+Our IMS Detox and Residential Rehab programs have helped many men overcome a past of drug addiction.
 Give us a call today and learn what an ethical treatment center is really like.

 If you or a loved one needs help, call us at 949-625-4019.